catalystneuro/dandi-annotations/AUTHENTICATION.md

 ### Conditional Features
 - **Moderate Button**: Only visible to authenticated moderators
-- **Endorse Buttons**: Only visible to authenticated moderators on community submissions
+- **Approve Buttons**: Only visible to authenticated moderators on community submissions
 - **Moderation Page**: Protected by authentication

 ### Visual Indicators
 - **Moderator Status**: Clear indication when logged in as a moderator
-- **Endorsement Actions**: Prominent "Endorse Submission" buttons on community resources
+- **Approval Actions**: Prominent "Approve Submission" buttons on community resources
 - **Authentication State**: Login/logout options based on current state

 ## Security Features

 - **Password Hashing**: All passwords stored as bcrypt hashes
 - **Session Management**: Secure session handling with Flask-Session
-- **Route Protection**: Endorsement actions require authentication
+- **Route Protection**: Approval actions require authentication
 - **CSRF Protection**: Built into Flask's session management

 ## Usage Workflow

 ### For Regular Users
 1. Visit the homepage
-2. Browse endorsed and community resources
+2. Browse approved and community resources
 3. Submit new resources (no login required)

 ### For Moderators
 1. Click "Login" in the navigation
 2. Enter username and password
-3. Browse resources with endorsement capabilities
+3. Browse resources with approval capabilities
-4. Click "Endorse Submission" on community resources
+4. Click "Approve Submission" on community resources
-5. Fill out endorsement form (pre-populated with moderator info)
+5. Fill out approval form (pre-populated with moderator info)
-6. Submit endorsement to move resource to endorsed folder
+6. Submit approval to move resource to approved folder

 ## File Structure